Thimnu/Spreadsheet_Projects/README.md

 - Searches/ Extractions
 - Visualisations

-The analysed data were transformed into visualisations dashboardsto give a snapshot of key information.
+The analysed data were transformed into visualisations dashboards to give a snapshot of key information.

+The data analysis and raw data are available on the spreadsheets.

-Screenshots of the dashboards can be viewed here:
+Screenshots of the dashboards can be viewed below and on the spreadsheets:
 - <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Dashboard%201.jpg"> Dashboard 1 </a>

 - <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Dashboard%202.pptx.jpg"> Dashboard 2 </a>